tbudd/run_analysis/run_analysis_codebook.md

 ---

 ## Project Description
-The assignment uses data from the [Human Activity Recognition (HAR) Using Smart Phones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The assignment uses data from the [Human Activity Recognition (HAR) Using Smart Phones Data Set.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The data from the HAR project are cleaned and made tidy.
 Then the averages of the mean() and std() columns are returned grouped by subject (participant) and activity.

 ##Study design and data processing
-The study design and initial data processing are described on the [HAR site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The study design and initial data processing are described on the [HAR site.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-Further details are provided in the README.txt file supplied with the dataset in the root directory of the data.
+Further details are provided in the README.txt and the features_info.txt files supplied with the dataset in the root directory.

 The data were further processed to create a tidy dataset using R (and the dplyr package) as described below under "Creating the tidy datafile".
 The averages of the mean() and std() columns are returned grouped by subject (participant) and activity.

 ###Collection of the raw data
+The HAR dataset is a collection of accelerometer and gyroscope measurements from subjects wearing a smartphone on their waists while doing various activities.

-Collection of the raw data is described under the Data Set Information on the [HAR site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+Collection of the raw data is described in detail under the Data Set Information on the [HAR site.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ###Notes on the original (raw) data
 The raw data set was downloaded from [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Eight files were processed from the raw data to create the tidy data with averages:
-- activity_labels.txt - contains the test descriptions of the activities and an index column
+- activity_labels.txt - contains the text descriptions of the activities and an index column
 - features.txt - contains the text descriptions of the features (accelerometer and gyroscope measurements) and an index column
 - subject_train.txt - the subject #s corresponding to the training data observations
 - y_train.txt - the activity #s corresponding to what the subject was doing during each training data observation
 - x_train.txt - the columns correspond to the features in features.txt.
 Rows are training data observations
-- subject_test.txt - the subject #s corresponding to the test data
+- subject_test.txt - the subject #s corresponding to the test data observations
 - y_test.txt - the activity #s corresponding to what the subject was doing during each test data observation
 - x_test.txt - the columns correspond to the features in features.txt.
 Rows are test data observations

-Two files in the root of the dataset directory were used for reference
+The following two files in the root of the dataset directory were used for reference only:
-- README.txt - provides details of the experiment and the provided data set
+- README.txt - provides details of the experiment and the provided dataset
-- features_info.txt - refer to this for detailed discussion of the features/variables in the data
+- features_info.txt - provides detailed discussion of the features/variables in the dataset

-All other files (e.g., inertial signals) in the dataset were ignored as they were unnecessary for the tidy data of averages.
+All other files (e.g., inertial signals) in the dataset were ignored as they were unnecessary for calculating the averages of the means and standard deviations.

-##Creating the tidy datafile
+##Creating the tidy data file

 ###Guide to create the tidy data file
 1. First, the dataset was downloaded from [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-2. A run_analysis project was created in RStudio
+2. A run_analysis project was created in RStudio.
-3. The dataset was unzipped and installed below in the run_analysis project directory.
+3. The dataset was unzipped and installed underneath the run_analysis project directory.
-4. The run_analysis function was run to create the averaged tidy dataset.
+4. The run_analysis function was run to create the averaged tidy data file (tidy_data.txt).

 Notes:
-- run_analysis takes no parameters.
+- run_analysis() takes no parameters.
 It expects the HAR dataset to be unzipped in the directory from which it is run.
-- More information on what run_analysis does can be found in the [README.txt.](https://github.com/tbudd/run_analysis/blob/master/README.md)
+- More information on what run_analysis() does can be found in the [README.txt.](https://github.com/tbudd/run_analysis/blob/master/README.md)
 - The tidy data output is in the wide form (unstacked), where each variable attribute for a subject is in a separate column.

 ###Cleaning of the data
-run_analysis computes the average of the mean() and std() variables in the UCI HAR dataset per the steps below:
+run_analysis() computes the average of the mean() and std() variables in the UCI HAR dataset per the steps below:

 1. It combines the subject and activity variables with each of the test and training tables.
 2. It combines the test and training tables row-wise.
-3. It then extracts only the mean() and st() variables (columns) for averaging.
+3. It then extracts only the mean() and std() variables (columns) for averaging.
 4. It uses the features.txt file to give the columns descriptive names.
 5. It joins the result of step 4 on the activity_labels.txt file to replace the numeric activities with the text descriptions.
 6. It aggregates the result of step 5 by subject and activity, returning the averages of the columns in the result table.